Harry-Moore-dev/github-commiter/README.md

--r, --repository= the repository to push commits to -b, --branch=     the branch to push commits to (creates new branch if named branch doesn't exist) -m, --message=    the commit message to use (default: updated with github-signer) -p, --prmake=     automatically raises a pull request if set" (default: false)
+-r, --repository= the repository to push commits to -b, --branch=     the branch to push commits to (creates new branch if named branch doesn't exist) -m, --message=    the commit message to use (default: updated with github-signer) -p, --prmake=     automatically raises a pull request if set (default: false)

 Help Options:
 -h, --help        Show this help message